-WHEREAS, on June 15, 1822, residents of the lower St. Johns River valley, including Abraham Bellamy, Lewis Zacharia Hogans, Isaiah D. Hart, John Brady, Simeon Dell, and dozens more, petitioned then U.S. Secretary of State John Quincy Adams to establish a federal port of entry at their place of settlement known as "Cowford" which they identified for the first time as Jacksonville, in the Florida Territory, so named for the territory's first governor, General Andrew Jackson; and petition, the place called Jacksonville became Florida's largest and leading city, the center of maritime commerce, banking, insurance, shipbuilding and other major industries; and
+WHEREAS, on June 15, 1822, residents of the lower St. Johns River valley, including Abraham Bellamy, Lewis Zacharia Hogans, Isaiah D. Hart, John Brady, Simeon Dell, and dozens more, petitioned then U.S. Secretary of State John Quincy Adams to establish a federal port of entry at their place of settlement known as "Cowford" which they identified for the first time as Jacksonville, in the Florida Territory, so named for the territory's first governor, General Andrew Jackson; and

+WHEREAS, during the 201 years since the signing of that petition, the place called Jacksonville became Florida's largest and leading city, the center of maritime commerce, banking, insurance, shipbuilding and other major industries; and